walmartlabs/thorax/README.md

     // identical functionality as above
     view.setCollection(myCollection);

-Sets the `collection` attribute of a view then attempts to fetch the collection if it has not yet been populated.
+API: Sets the `collection` attribute of a view then attempts to fetch the collection if it has not yet been populated.
 In addition any events declared via `view.on({collection: events})` will be bound to the collection with `listenTo`.

 Accepts any of the following options: